dokzlo13/dice_roller/README.md

 #### Limits

-As you can see in basic arithmetic exables below, dice `d20-4` may outcome negative minimal value.
+As you can see in basic arithmetic examles below, dice `d20-4` may outcome negative minimal value.
 It's because lowest result of the d20 roll is `1`, and `1-4=-3`.

 We can ensure dice outcome will be in bounds by providing limit, both with comparison operators overload or with `Min` and `Max` wrapper: